Nathanpmyoung/nathanpmyoung.github.io/pages/Hard Advice for Charities.md

 - *Content warning, hard advice*
 - Do you think your charity is literally the best thing you could be doing?
 - Do you and your staff have a reasonable quality of life?
-- Yes yes, great
+- Yes yes - great
-- Yes no, why not?
+- Yes no - why not?
 Have you tried applying for [[Effective Altruist]] money?
-- No yes, also great.
+- No yes - also great
+- No no - you yourself acknowledge that this isn't the best thing you could be doing.
+That's not a dig, just an acknowledgement of the situation.
+And since you weren't doing the most important thing before, you doing less of the thing you are doing is pretty similar to that.
-- If you are struggling for money you should ask half of your best staff to go and earn to give -
+- Have you considered letting some staff go, perhaps asking your best staff to work elsewhere and earn money for the charity.
+- If a business can't afford to pay their staff, we think it's okay if that business goes bankrupt.
+Why isn't this true for charities too?
+If